-Sometime when you boot your System you might get this error 0x490 and you won’t proceed from there.
+Sometimes when you boot your Windows 11/10/8/7 computer, you may see Error Code 0x490 and you won’t be able to proceed from there.
 This happens if the Boot Manager is damaged or corrupted.
-In such a case, what we have to do, is we could run a Startup Repair.
+In such a case, what we have to do, is we could run Automatic Windows Startup Repair.

 - Then restart your Computer